-Nicole Spiel, BCBA
+Nicole Ellish, MA, BCBA

-Board Certified Behavior Analyst (BCBA)
+- Board Certified Behavior Analyst (BCBA)

 a focus in Autism

 with a focus in Special Education

-Safety-Care Certified Trainer
+- Safety-Care Certified Trainer

-Safety-Care for Families Certified Trainer
+- Safety-Care for Families Certified Trainer

 She loves to constantly learn and grow from her four children and all the people she services.

-As I continued to grow my knowledge of the field I became more involved with teens and adults.
+"As I continued to grow my knowledge of the field I became more involved with teens and adults.
 I began to familiarize myself with assessments and curriculums that focused on daily living, independence, generalization, social acceptance, and community based instruction.
-I believe that it’s important to not forget that ABA is a life style and we can apply these principles to everyone, even ourselves.
+I believe that it’s important to not forget that ABA is a lifestyle, and we can apply these principles to everyone, even ourselves.
 This belief and the support of my colleagues helped me to create a space at Sonnenberg where teens and adults can receive the services they need. "

 More about Safety-Care